Cover photo for Dorothy Mae Cordova's Obituary

 Dorothy was one of 14 children: Mabel Lamas (deceased), Martha Robertson (deceased), Joe Duran, Ray Duran (deceased), Crabella Martinez, Bernadette Aragon, George Duran, Florence Martinez, Teresa Silver, Max Duran, Harold Duran, Stella Alvarez (deceased), Sarah Martinez (deceased).
 She is also survived by many loving nieces, nephews, and close friends.

 Dorothy touched the lives of so many, and her memory will live on in the hearts of all who knew her.
-We will miss her dearly, but we take comfort in knowing that she is now resting with the Lord and reunited with Samuel and her son Charles, all those who went before her, watching over us with love.
+We will miss her dearly, but we take comfort in knowing that she is now resting with the Lord and reunited with Samuel and her son Charles and all those who went before her, watching over us with love.

 Please sign the online guestbook.